LaxZ/Radioliste_ETS2-ATS/README.md

 ENGLISH
 =====

-Question: How do i add the file?
+Question: How do I install this file?

 Answer: Go to the following directory: C:\Users\Benutzer\Documents\Euro Truck Simulator 2.
 There you will find a live_streams.sii.
 Simply copy and then replace it.